stuartpb/ach/README.md

 The origin or origins allowed to access this resource with CORS.

-This may be either an Array, a space-separated origin-list (including a single origin), '*' (signifying any domain), or 'null' / any other falsy value (which will prevent the setting of Access-Control headers altogether, as mentioned above).
+This may be either an Array, a space-separated origin-list (including a single origin), `'*'` (signifying any domain), or `null` / any other falsy value (which will prevent the setting of Access-Control headers altogether, as mentioned above).

 When a request is sent with a `Origin` header specified, its match status against this option controls whether or not any headers will be sent.

-If allowOrigin is set to *, the headers will be sent: if accessCredentials is not a truthy value, 'Access-Control-Allow-Origin' will be sent as '*'.
-If accessCredentials is a truthy value, the 'Access-Control-Allow-Origin' header will be sent with the same value as the request's Origin header, as browsers do not trust the '*' origin with credentials.
+If allowOrigin is set to `'*'`, the headers will be sent: if allowCredentials is not a truthy value, 'Access-Control-Allow-Origin' will be sent as `*`.
+If allowCredentials is a truthy value, the 'Access-Control-Allow-Origin' header will be sent with the same value as the request's Origin header, as browsers do not trust the `*` origin with credentials.

-Otherwise, the request's Origin will be compared against the specified list of origins (falsy values and 'null' are interpreted as an empty list).
+Otherwise, the request's `Origin` will be compared against the specified list of origins (falsy values and `null` are interpreted as an empty list).
 If the passed origin matches a value of the allowOrigin list, the Access-Control headers will be set, with Access-Control-Allow-Origin set to the value of the request's Origin (as browser implementations do not recognize origin lists in